testthedocs/plone-docsbuilder/docs/roadmap.rst

 - [ ] add markdown (md) support
 - [ ] remove dependency on index.rst
 - [ ] remove dependency on _static
-- [ ] add option to use te default or the 'official' plone sphinx theme
+- [ ] add option to use the default~ or the 'official' plone sphinx theme
+- [ ] add option to build docs which are not in $PWD